Bill Cullen

-William Lawrence Francis Cullen (February 18, 1920 – July 7, 1990) was an American radio and television personality whose career spanned five decades.
-His biggest claim to fame was as a game show host; over the course of his career, he hosted 23 shows, and earned the nickname "Dean of Game Show Hosts".
+William Lawrence Cullen (February 18, 1920 – July 7, 1990) was an American radio and television personality whose career spanned five decades.
+Known for appearing on game shows and later as a prolific game show host, he hosted 23 shows, earning the nickname "Dean of Game Show Hosts".
 Aside from his hosting duties, he appeared as a panelist/celebrity guest on many other game shows, including regular appearances on I've Got a Secret and To Tell the Truth.

 Early life

 Cullen was born in Pittsburgh, Pennsylvania, the only child of William and Lillian Cullen.
 His father was a Ford dealer in Pittsburgh.

 He survived a childhood bout with polio that left him with significant physical limitations for the rest of his life.
 Cullen was a pre-med student at the University of Pittsburgh, but had to withdraw because of financial problems.
 After he achieved some success in radio, he returned to the university and earned a bachelor's degree.